-Even if you do everything in your power to protect your IP, it may be moot if you don’t monitor for infringement and enforce the rights you’ve worked for.
+Even if you take other steps to protect your IP, it may all be moot if you don’t monitor for infringement and enforce the rights you’ve worked for.

 For example, trademark monitoring can be beneficial for the life of your mark.
 This means making sure no marks with a likelihood of confusion to yours enter the marketplace.
 And if such a mark does crop up, enforcement could mean sending a cease and desist, suing, or taking other legal actions.

 While you’re probably most concerned with protecting your own intellectual property, it’s just as important to make sure you’re not infringing on others’ rights.

 Intellectual property infringement (or misappropriation, in regard to trade secrets), occurs when one party’s IP is improperly used by another.
 Infringement can be willful or unintentional.

 To avoid unintentional infringement, do your research and due diligence.
 This could include situations like:

 - Launching a new product?
 Make sure a patent isn’t already protecting something like it.